motorrin/EndeavourOS_Smart_Update_Wrapper/README.md

 - **⚡ Safe RAM-Based Sync (`/tmp`):** The script never touches your live local pacman database during the checking phase.
 All database syncing and calculations are done in an isolated temporary directory in your RAM (`/tmp/checkupdates-db...`).
 This 100% prevents catastrophic "partial upgrade" scenarios if you decide to cancel the update.
 - **🧠 Smart Update Advisor:** Automatically analyzes the criticality of pending packages.
 If a system-crashing update (like the Linux kernel, `glibc`, or NVIDIA drivers) was released less than 24 hours ago, the script strongly advises you to wait, ensuring upstream stability before you apply it.
 - **📰 Arch News Integration (RSS):** Fetches the latest official Arch Linux news feed.
 If there’s a recent post requiring manual intervention, you'll get a bright warning before you press "Y".
-- **🛡️ Automated Pacman DB Backups:** Automatically creates a `.tar.zst` backup (using fast Zstandard compression) of your `/var/lib/pacman/local` database before applying any changes.
-It keeps the last 5 copies so you can always roll back seamlessly.
+- **🛡️ Automated Pacman DB Backups & Keyring Recovery:** Automatically creates a `.tar.zst` backup of `/var/lib/pacman/local` before updates.
+If a transaction fails due to invalid/corrupted PGP signatures or broken keys, the script automatically triggers a Keyring Hotfix (`pacman-key --init && pacman-key --populate`) and safely retries the update.
+- **💾 Storage & Btrfs Snapshot Safety Check:** Calculates required disk space based on download size with an expansion multiplier.
+Automatically detects Btrfs and active snapshot tools (`snapper`, `timeshift`, `snap-pac`), enforcing higher space thresholds to prevent transaction lockups and filesystem freezes.
+Also validates `/boot` and `/efi` partitions.
-- **🚀 Smart Mirror Management:** Monitors your mirrorlist age and sync speeds.
-If mirrors are older than 7 days or time out, it detects the instability and offers to automatically refresh them via `reflector`, `eos-rankmirrors`, or `cachyos-rate-mirrors`.
+- **🚀 Smart Mirror Management:** Monitors mirrorlist age and sync health.
+Ranks official Arch mirrors using fast `rate-mirrors` (with an automatic fallback to `reflector`), while seamlessly supporting distribution-specific mirror tools on EndeavourOS (`eos-rankmirrors`) and CachyOS (`cachyos-rate-mirrors`).
+- **🔄 Outdated AUR Rebuild Detection:** Integrates with `rebuild-detector` (`checkrebuild`) to inspect foreign packages linked against older system shared libraries (e.g. after major Python/ICU updates) and offers a one-click automated rebuild via your active AUR helper.
-- **📊 Rich CLI Analytics:** Displays a beautifully formatted, color-coded terminal table showing update types (MAJOR, MINOR, PATCH, CALVER, EPOCH), package age in hours, download sizes, repositories, and descriptions.
+- **📊 Rich CLI Analytics:** Displays a terminal table showing update types (MAJOR, MINOR, PATCH, CALVER, EPOCH), package age in hours, download sizes, repositories, and descriptions.
 - **🔒 Intelligent Lock File Removal:** Detects a stale `/var/lib/pacman/db.lck` file and checks if a package manager is actually running.
 It uses `fuser` if available, or natively extracts the lock PID and scans the process table (`pgrep` / `/proc`) as a fallback to safely remove phantom locks.
 - **🚨 IgnorePkg Conflict Checker:** If you have frozen packages via `pacman.conf`, the script simulates the update in the background and warns you of any dependency breakages caused by skipped packages.
 - **🧹 Automated System Cleanup:** Optional post-update cleanup that safely removes orphaned packages, clears partial downloads, empties the pacman/AUR cache, vacuums the systemd journal (keeping 100M), and clears user thumbnail caches.